SaraMorsy/ELIXIR-UK-DaSH-Managing-data-in-research-team/README.md

-# ELIXIR-UK Data Management Course
+# ELIXIR-UK DaSH Data Management Course

 ## About this course